kvignos/wired-and-the-rest-api-presentation/OUTLINE.md

 1. Flowchart:  Should I use the WP REST API? [not a comprehensive list!]

+##  Traditional PHP theme and in the Loop?

+1. Nope.

 ##  Integrating with a third-party?

 1. Outbrain example